stac-utils/stac-api-validator/README.md

 If `item-search`, `collections`, and/or `features` are specified, the `--collection` and `--geometry` parameters must also be specified.
 The `--collection` parameter specifies the name of a collection to use for some of the validations.
-The `--geometry` should specify an AOI over which there are some results in that collection.
+The `--geometry` should specify an AOI over which there are between 100 and 20,000 results for the collection (more results means longer time to run).

 ## Features